Session 0 - Module B: Advanced Pattern Theory¶

 If the critique indicates satisfaction, the loop terminates early.
 Otherwise, an improvement prompt incorporates the critique to generate a better response, which becomes the input for the next iteration.

-LangChain provides structured components that handle prompt templating and chain orchestration, reducing boilerplate code and enabling more maintainable reflection systems.
+LangChain provides structured components that handle prompt templating and chain orchestration, reducing boilerplate code and enabling more maintainable reflection systems - like using Argo Workflows instead of cron jobs for data pipeline orchestration.

 from langchain.chains import LLMChain